-- The CTAC maintains high-end instrumentation as well as standard microscopy systems for the acquisition and analysis of bright field, ultrasonic, intravital, fluorescent, and bioluminescent data from both in vitro and in vivo experimental models.
+The Cell and Tissue Analysis Core (CTAC) maintains high-end instrumentation as well as standard microscopy systems for the acquisition and analysis of bright field, ultrasonic, intravital, fluorescent, and bioluminescent data from both in vitro and in vivo experimental models.

 The primary role of the Vector Core Laboratory is to provide the service of generating gene therapy vectors.
 The Vector Core currently services 5 NIH program project grants worth over $25M and produces over 400 preps per year.
 In addition, the Vector Core serves a training role for students associated with those programs.